 - St. John’s wort (herbal medicine)

 This list does not include all medicines that may interact with Ciclosporin.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

-Avoid alcohol and grapefruit juice.
+Avoid alcohol and grapefruit or grapefruit juice.